 Attempting this record was quite easy for Ramiro because of his never-ending passion for the cinema.

 But what made this attempt even more significant, was that the film the Avengers: Endgame was the last one to conclude the Marvel Cinematic Universe's Avengers franchise.

 But his diligence proved to be worth it.
-After receiving an email from the Guinness World Records’ team confirming he had broken the record, tears flooded the eyes of this Marvel fan as he was grateful to be a part of one of his favorite franchise’s history.
+After receiving an email from the Guinness World Records’ team confirming he had broken the record, tears flooded the eyes of this Marvel fan as he was grateful to be a part of one of his favourite franchise’s history.

-Reflecting on his record attempt, Ramiro says that because of “the support I got from family, friends, managers and staff from the theaters I visited” and the support from fans on social media who followed his journey, they were the ones who motivated him and made this challenge memorable.
+Reflecting on his record attempt, Ramiro says that because of “the support I got from family, friends, managers and staff from the theatres I visited” and the support from fans on social media who followed his journey, they were the ones who motivated him and made this challenge memorable.

 For those who are looking to break a Guinness World Records title, Ramiro suggests to: “plan accordingly to your record attempt and prepare yourself as much as you can, physically and mentally, all things are possible.”